wende/wende.github.io/_posts/2015-09-13-Why-You-have-to-stop-using-windows-for-programming.md

 - Write code in **ANY** programming language
 - Make TODO lists (OrgMode)
 - Write a blog - doh
-- And probably a lot more but I still haven't discovered
+- And probably a lot more things which I still haven't discovered

 #### Nethogs